- Trust Marketing Platform

 Google itself has acknowledged this trend.
 TechCrunch reports, “Senior Vice President Prabhakar Raghavan, who runs Google’s Knowledge & Information organization, recently noted that younger users are often turning to apps like Instagram and TikTok instead of Google Search or Maps for discovery purposes.
 Raghavan noted that nearly 40% of young users go to TikTok or Instagram when looking for a place to eat, as opposed to Google Maps or Search.”

 And this estimation is without TikTok fully flexing its recommendation algorithm in local markets.
+We anticipate conversations and articles around TikTok SEO will increase, fast and furiously.

 TikTok isn’t the first social network to make a run at the search engine market.
 Social aggregate sites like Delicious for recipes, Reddit, YouTube, and now TikTok have all taken on new meaning as search tools.